 Unlike cats, diabetic dogs do not require a high-protein diet, but they may benefit from a diet that’s high in fiber.
 This type of diet can slow absorption of glucose from the intestines, so there are fewer spikes in blood glucose directly after a meal.

-A diabetic dog that is well controlled on insulin and is a normal weight may be fine on complete and balanced over-the-counter foods that are appropriate for dog’s age and health.
-Again, it’s important to consult your veterinarian to make sure a diabetic dog is receiving the nutrition he needs.
+A diabetic dog that is well controlled on insulin and is a normal weight may be fine on complete and balanced over-the-counter foods that are appropriate for the dog’s age and health.
+Again, it’s important to consult your veterinarian to make sure a diabetic dog is receiving the nutrition they need.

 Weight Is Another Issue

 While weight loss in an overweight pet is usually a good thing, it can also be a sign of diabetes.
 If that’s the diagnosis, and the pet’s condition becomes controlled with insulin, the weight loss should slow down or stop.
 However, if the pet remains obese, your veterinarian may recommend a special (either OTC or prescription) diet.
 For animals who are diabetic, obesity can make their cells less sensitive to insulin.
 In these cases, a weight management diet that helps them gradually lose weight might be best.
 A high-fiber, low-fat and low-calorie diet may be beneficial for both dogs and cats.
 The high-protein diet mentioned above may also help cats drop the additional pounds.

 Many pets that have diabetes for a long time before they are diagnosed may actually become too thin.
 In these cases, your veterinarian may recommend a high-fat, high-protein diet to help them back to a normal weight, or keep them on the same diet but in increased quantities.